franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between Apps on a Single mSpace

-For switching between all windows on your current mSpace, press 'modifier1' and 'tab'.
+For switching between all windows on your current mSpace, press 'modifier1' and 'tab' (for switching in reverse order also press 'shift').
 Add the following lines to 'init.lua' in case you prefer different key combinations:

 ```lua